JohnDeved/megacrypt.js/README.md

 #### Sick of getting your Mega.nz Files Reported?

 MegaCrypt.js lets you share your Mega.nz files without actually having to share any Mega.nz links.
-By encrypting your links, MegaCrypt will create a secure proxy to your files.
+By encrypting your links MegaCrypt will create a secure proxy to your files.

 #### Sick of running out of Mega.nz Bandwidth?

 Any files downloaded trought MegaCrypt.js wont affect your accounts Bandwidth, promised!
 Now you can download as many files as you want!

+#### Sick of having to use Stupit File Download tools?

+You can download MegaCrypt.js files however you want!
+Trough your favourite Browser, jDwonloader, Free Download Manager, wget...
+MegaCrypt.js will never force you to use any tools that you dont want to use!

 ## Url Decryption Example: